DellaRaccoon/passcard/README.md

  * Run passcard.py to get a randomly-generated card.png like the one below.
  * Print out your card and carry it in your wallet.
 Probably also keep a backup somewhere, because you __really__ don't want to lose that.
  * All your passwords will start out the same with the 8-character section at the beginning.
  * Follow that with your secret password afterwards.
-In theory₁, this part could be the terrible, non-secure password you've already been using everywhere.
+In theory, this part could be the terrible, non-secure password you've already been using everywhere.₁
- * Use the keyboard cypher to make a unique code for the website/service the password is for.
+ * Use the keyboard cypher to make a unique code for the website/service the password is for and use that as the final part of the password.

 ![Example Passcard](/card.png)